- 1.6k views

 Insider's tip: To really explore the Paradise Cave, book a trekking trip which penetrates deep into the cave system and also includes lunches under light shafts and swimming in underground rivers.

 We really hope the above insights gave you a good idea of some of the top 11 best things to do in Vietnam.
-From cruises along the majestic limestone islands and islets to the historic landmarks, a Vietnam tour will open your senses to an exciting adventure.
+From cruises along with the majestic limestone islands and islets to the historic landmarks, a Vietnam tour will open your senses to an exciting adventure.